Parks, Gardens & Playgrounds

 The Tocumwal Foreshore Park is located along the river foreshore on Deniliquin Road and Anzac Avenue.
 There is playground equipment, numerous seats and tables with magnificent views of the Murray River.
 The boat ramp is located next to the park.
 The Foreshore Park has many bakeries, cafes and small shops just across the road.
 You can also hire bikes and canoes and travel along the bike tracks.

 The Foreshore Park is the location of the Big Murray Cod (fish), and taking a photo of it to add to the collection is a must.

 It is also the location of the Tocumwal Foreshore Market which is held once a month.
-For more details on the market please contact Tocumwal Visitors Information Centre on (03) 5874 2517 or see our news and events page for dates.
+For more details on the market please contact Tocumwal Visitors Information Centre on (03) 5874 2517.

 The Apex Park is the location of the Tocumwal Skate Park and barbeque facilities.
 It is situated on Deniliquin Street between Berrigan Street and Barker Street.
 This park is very youth friendly but please remember your safety equipment if you are using the skating facilities.